How to Grow Mammoth Sunflowers

 Staking

-Staking is essential for Mammoth sunflowers due to their height and heavy flower heads.
-Use sturdy stakes or canes, at least 6-8 feet tall, tying stems loosely with garden twine.
+Due to their height and heavy flower heads, you should use sturdy stakes or canes that are at least 6-8 feet tall, tying the stems loosely with garden twine.

 Read more

-Install stakes at planting time to avoid root disturbance.
-In windy conditions, additional supports like row strings and fencing can prevent toppling.
+Install the stakes at planting time to avoid disturbing the roots later.
+In windy conditions, additional supports like row strings and fencing can help prevent the plants from toppling.

 Read more